Leadrat/rahul_code/backend/README.md

-# Backend server for rahul_code (Tic-Tac-Toe enhancements)
+# Backend (Auth)

-This is a minimal Express backend that provides endpoints to persist and retrieve games.
-It uses MongoDB (configured via environment variable).
-The implementation follows the project constitution: tests (required), migrations, and structured logging are expected.
+This is a small Express backend that connects to a Postgres-compatible database (Neon) and provides registration and login endpoints.

-Quick start (local development)

-1. Copy environment example and set the connection string (DO NOT commit secrets):

-   - On Windows (PowerShell):

-     Copy-Item .env.example .env.local
-     # then edit .env.local and set MONGODB_URI
+Environment
+- Create a `.env` file in `backend/` with the values from `.env.example`.

+Scripts
-2. Install dependencies (run in `backend/`):
+- Install dependencies: `npm install` (run in `backend/`)

-   npm install

-3. Start the server:

-   npm run dev

-Endpoints
+- Start in dev: `npm run dev`
+- Start: `npm start`

+API
+- POST /api/auth/register  { email, password }
-- GET /health → { status: 'ok' }
+- POST /api/auth/login     { email, password }
-- GET /api/games → list recent games
-- POST /api/games → create a new game (body: players[], moves[])
-- GET /api/games/:id → get a single game

-Notes and next steps

-- Do not store credentials in source.
-Use environment variables or secret manager (e.g., GitHub Actions secrets) for CI.
-- Add tests: contract tests for the API and unit tests for model logic.
-- Add migrations: if schema changes are introduced consider a simple migrations folder with scripts using mongoose to transform data.
+Security
+- This server returns a JWT on successful login.
+In production, set a strong `JWT_SECRET` in your environment.

+Note: The code will auto-create a `users` table on startup if it doesn't exist.